Matsadura/alx-higher_level_programming/0x02-python-import_modules/README.md

 ---

-This summary should provide a clear overview of Python's import and modules concept along with the specified learning objectives.
-If you need further explanations, examples, or details on any of these topics, feel free to ask!
 | File      | Description |
 | ----------- | ----------- |
 | [0-add.py](./0-add.py) | A program that imports the function ``def add(a, b):`` from the file ``add_0.py`` and prints the result of the addition ``1 + 2 = 3`` |